nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 For FOTA updates to work, the device must provide the information about the supported FOTA types to nRF Cloud.
 The device passes this information by writing a ``fota_v2`` field containing an array of FOTA types into the ``serviceInfo`` field in the device's shadow.
-:c:func:`nrf_cloud_service_info_json_encode` can be used to generate the proper JSON data to enable FOTA.
+The :c:func:`nrf_cloud_service_info_json_encode` function can be used to generate the proper JSON data to enable FOTA.
-Additionally, :c:func:`nrf_cloud_shadow_device_status_update` can be used to generate the JSON data and perform the shadow update.
+Additionally, the :c:func:`nrf_cloud_shadow_device_status_update` function can be used to generate the JSON data and perform the shadow update.

 Following are the supported FOTA types:

 * ``"APP"`` - Updates the application.
 * ``"BOOT"`` - Updates the :ref:`upgradable_bootloader`.
 * ``"MDM_FULL"`` - :ref:`Full modem FOTA <nrf_modem_bootloader>` updates the entire modem firmware image.
 Full modem updates require |external_flash_size| of available space.
 For the nRF9160, a full modem firmware image is approximately 2 MB.
 Consider the power and network costs before deploying full modem FOTA updates.
 * ``"MODEM"`` - :ref:`Delta modem FOTA <nrf_modem_delta_dfu>` applies incremental changes between specific versions of the modem firmware.
   Delta modem updates are much smaller in size and do not require external memory.

 For example, a device that supports all the FOTA types writes the following data into the device shadow: